greyltc/put-arch-onto-disk/README.md

  - Optimized for removable flash storage (choose `f2fs` as root file system type)
  - Optimized for HDD and SSD targets (choose `btrfs` as root file system type)
  - Installations have persistant storage
- - Installations have (optional) AUR suport (in the form of yaourt)
+ - Installations have (optional) AUR suport (in the form of pacaur)
  - Installtions are up-to-date as of the minute you run the script
- - Easily set many installtion parameters programatically:
+ - Easily set many installtion parameters programatically for an one-shot, no-further-setup-required Arch install:

 ### Variables
 Variable Name|Description|Default Value